Yuchao Xu

 Scholar background

-Yuchao completed his Bachelor of Public Administration at Sun Yat-Sen University in Guangzhou, China.
-He then went on to earn his Master of International Affairs from Lee Kuan Yew School of Public Policy through the Hinrich Global Trade Leader Scholarship Program in 2022.
+Yuchao holds a Bachelor of Public Administration from Sun Yat-Sen University in Guangzhou, China.
+He also earned a Master of International Affairs from the Lee Kuan Yew School of Public Policy through the Hinrich Global Trade Leader Scholarship Program in 2022.

 Personal statement